macho-catt/100-days-of-code/log.md

 **Thoughts:** I finished section c exercises.
 I understood more about react testing with the exercises, although there are still a lot of things about it that I don't know about.
 I just know the basics of the basics.
 I also researched a bit on github API for a future hfla project, specifically getting the top collaborators on a repo based on the number of commits.
 I also looked at getting the comments / reviews on individual PRs.
 Using github api was much easier than understanding the twitch api.
 Or maybe I just got better at reading documentations.

+### Day 56: July 20, 2021
+#####

+**Today's Progress**: Went through fso part 5 section d and learned about cypress, attended hfla meeting, did another PR for hfla

+**Thoughts:** I learned about cypress and end-to-end testing in the last section of part 5.
+I didn't go through the exercises yet, but if I were to rank the 3 testing libraries I learned (jest for backend, jest for frontend, and cypress) I would say cypress had the most straight forward syntax, then jest for backend, and finally jest for frontend.
+My last PR for hfla also got merged so I started a new one, which was easier and smaller than the last one.

 ##  ##  ##  ##  ##  ##  ##
 **Useful Links**